Glaucoma: Eye Biology, Nerve Damage, and Research Facts

 The retinal ganglion cells (G) are neurons (nerve cells) located at the back of the retina.
 Their extensions or axons (Ax) travel along the bottom of the retina at about an angle of ninety degrees and eventually form the optic nerve.
 This leaves the eye in an area known as the optic disc (or the head of the optic nerve), which is labelled in the illustration below.
 In glaucoma, the retinal ganglion cells and the optic disc are damaged.
 This means that the electrical signal is hindered in its journey from the rods and cones to the brain.

 Vision loss caused by glaucoma can't be reversed, but further damage to eyesight can often be prevented.
 The goal of most treatments is to reduce the amount of aqueous humour that's made or to help it drain.
-Treatments generally involve special types of eye drops, oral medications, or surgery.
-Eye drops and medications may cause side effects.
-Some types of surgery may cause complications or need to be repeated over time.
+Treatments may involve special types of eye drops, oral medications, or various type of surgery.

 Potential Benefit of Lipoxins